ro0mquy/rtificial/strahlenwerk/ReadMe.md

 ### Windows
 #### Install Visual Studio
-You need *Microsoft® Visual Studio® Express 2013 with Update 3 for Windows® **Desktop*** (because of some C++11 features).
+You need *MicrosoftÂ® Visual StudioÂ® Express 2013 with Update 3 for WindowsÂ® **Desktop*** (because of some C++11 features).
 [Download](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop) and install it.
 You probably need a *Live* Account and 5GB space on EVERY DISK.
 I don't even...

 #### Install JUCE
 Use Git Shell to clone JUCE in any folder you want.